logzio/logzio-k8s/README.md

 ## Deploy logzio-k8s with custom configuration

 You can customize the configuration of the Fluentd container.
 This is done using a ConfigMap that overwrites the default DaemonSet.

 ### To deploy logzio-k8s

 #### 1. Create a monitoring namespace

-This is the namespace that the Daemonset will be deployed under.
+This is the namespace where the Daemonset will be deployed.

 ```shell
 kubectl create namespace monitoring